lunar/payments-plugin-zen-cart/README.md

-# ZenCart plugin for Lunar
+# Lunar Online Payments for ZenCart

 The software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.